 You are free to do so, but please do not imply that I endorse your version unless I have given you approval in writing.

-In my reconstructed play, in a few places I suggest what might have been the original dialogue.
+In my reconstruction of the action of the play (Appendix E in the book), in a few places I suggest what might have been the original dialogue.
 You can’t use those wordings without permission.
 The text I quote in the book is the New Revised Standard Version.
-You will need their permission to use their translation for dialogue in your play.
+You will need the NRSV publisher’s permission to use their translation for dialogue in your play.
 An alternative is to quote from a copyright-free version of the Gospel, or make your own translation.
 Or paraphrase the text.

+Why was I able to do this work?
+I was a scholar outside academia.
 I was not constrained by the requirements of an academic position.
-I was not required to publish on schedule, or to affirm the historicity of Jesus of Nazareth.
+I did not have teaching obligations.
+I was not required to publish a certain number of academic articles or books, or to affirm the historicity of Jesus of Nazareth.
 I had the freedom and, fortunately, adequate time and health to pursue my investigation where it led me.

 I chose the fonts: Cardo for body text, and Seria Sans and Parisine Office for the headings.
-I designed and formatted the body, first in MS Word, then in InDesign.
+I designed and formatted the interior of the book, first in Word, then in InDesign.
 I did the index myself.
 Tim Barber of Dissect Designs designed the cover.